back to the MAIN INDEX

 VIII

-He went there, finding himself in the middle of a meeting
+So he went there, finding himself at a meeting

 They kept teasing him!